 Arch crept forward, flinching as an invisible cobweb brushed his balding scalp.
 He couldn’t believe what he was seeing.
 Each window’s barricade was emblazoned with a black, crooked cross.
 The workmanship was sloppy, like a child’s scribbled drawing, as if the artist had been in a hurry when he scorched the wood.

-Arch did not like it at all.
+Arch didn’t like it at all.
 He felt hounded by the crosses.
-They were nothing like the Christian symbols he was familiar with; these were watchful, malevolent.
-And they had Arch surrounded.
+They were nothing like the Christian symbols he was familiar with.
+These were watchful, malevolent, and they had Arch surrounded.

 His heart pounding painfully, Arch made his escape.
 Forget the investigation.
 There was nothing up there anyway, aside from an old rotting crate and those awful markings.
 As he tore his gaze from the boarded windows and rushed for the stairs, he again felt the tickle of cobwebs on his head.
 Instinctively, he reached up to sweep them aside—